This is your invitation to come on an adventure!

 And when you pick up that trail – like many women before you – you ride hard to catch up.
 You clear off your desk, clear off old relationships, clear out your mind, turn a new page, insist on a break, break the rules, stop the world… for you are not going on without her any longer.

-So I set out to retrieve, examine, love and understand the wild woman within me – to hold her against my deep psyche as one who is both magic and medicine.
+Since then I’ve been on a journey of inner transformation to retrieve, love and understand the wild, creative woman in me, to hold her against my deep psyche as one who is both magic and medicine.

-I’m offering to guide you through your own journey of discovery.
-To help you reconnect with the fierce, healthy and visionary attributes of this instinctual knowing deep within you.
+I’ll guide you through your own journey of discovery, help you reconnect with the fierce and visionary attributes of the instinctual knowing deep within you.

 Does that sound like something you’d like to do?